burythehatchet/laravel-skeleton/README.md

 Reader-friendly documentation can be found [here][link-documentation].

+Using the package, but you're stuck?
+Found a bug?
+Have a question or suggestion for improving this package?
+Feel free to create an issue on GitHub, we'll try to address it as soon as possible.

 ## Changelog

 Please refer to the [CHANGELOG](CHANGELOG.md) for a full history of the project.